 After loading tips onto your pipette, aspirate and dispense the nominal volume 3 times.
 This will equilibrate temperature differences and humidify the dead air space inside the pipette and tip.
 When neglecting the pre-wetting procedure, the first few dispenses tend to deliver less volume due to evaporation.

-Note: The evaporation can also cause droplet formation on the tip end, as vapor pressure increases and liquid is forced outside the tip.
+Note: The evaporation can also cause droplet formation on the tip end, as vapor pressure increases and liquid is forced out of the tip.

 6. Optimize the volume range

-Air displacement pipettes show the best performance between 35 % and 100 % of the nominal volume.
+The volume range of your pipette can have an impact on both accuracy and precision.
+Air displacement pipettes show the best performance between 35 % and 100 % of their nominal volume.
+The closer your dispense volume is to the total volume of the pipette, the better your results.
+Below 35 %, the volume of dead air in the pipette becomes quite large, and the risk of inaccurate and imprecise dispensing increases.
 On top of that, pipetting within the optimal volume range is less technique dependent and reduces user related errors.

 7. Discard first and last dispense

-When dispensing multiple aliquots, it is recommended to discard the first and last dispense of the series.
+When using the repeat dispense mode of an electronic pipette, it is recommended to discard the first and last aliquot of the series.
+Here's why:

 8. Viscous liquids